53rd District Court in Howell and Brighton

 • Ethical Integrity: Upholding the highest standards of professional ethics and moral integrity is essential.
 This engenders trust and respect from clients, peers, and the judiciary.
 Because judges and prosecutors respect our lawyers’ integrity and professionalism, our clients can expect that their defense will have credibility and be taken seriously.

-• Interpersonal Skills: Building rapport and trust with clients, who are often in distressing situations, requires empathy, patience, and excellent interpersonal abilities.
+• Interpersonal Skills: Building rapport and trust with clients, often in distressing situations, requires empathy, patience, and excellent interpersonal abilities.
 Our team always treats clients with dignity and respect.
 We will take the time to listen to your story, get to know you, and work with you to develop a winning strategy.

 • Creativity and Strategy: Successful and effective criminal defense requires thinking outside the box.
 Formulating novel defenses, anticipating prosecution tactics, and navigating complex legal scenarios demand a strategic and creative mindset.
 This is what you will get from the attorneys with LEWIS & DICKSTEIN, P.L.L.C.